dwreeves/dbt_pca/README.md

 group by id
 order by id
 ```

+You can then use the vector representation (`factor_vec`) for cosine similarity calculations,
+or use the `factor_*` columns as features in a machine learning model.

 Of course, there are many other things you can do with **dbt_pca** than just the above things.
 Hopefully this example inspires you to explore all the possibilities!